Why is my acne worse in the winter?

 Alcohol and acne

 If you drink alcohol you might find that during the winter you’re drinking more.
 Whether you’re at the office party, catching up with friends before Christmas or celebrating New Years’, for lots of us this will involve having a drink in hand.
-Even in 2020 with lots of us facing the prospect of a ‘virtual’ Christmas, no doubt alcohol will still be on the menu.

 We don’t have enough evidence to answer the question: does alcohol cause acne?
 But we do know that alcohol can affect the way the body works, the immune system and your hormone levels, making acne more likely.
 We also know that alcohol dehydrates us and when the skin is dehydrated it begins to produce more oil, which can cause breakouts.